Farm Show QuestsFarm Show AgExplorer

 Have you ever wondered where milk comes from?
-Or how important bees are to us and the food that we eat?
+Or how important bees are to us and the food we eat?
 What about how much can be grown on an acre of farmland?
-Discover all of this and more when you become a Farm Show Detective.
-Sponsored by the Pennsylvania Department of Agriculture and Turkey Hill, this unique program lets young people and their families learn about Pennsylvania’s number one industry – agriculture – in a fun, engaging way.
-With a special map to guide our detectives and interactive stations throughout the complex, this is a great way to experience the Farm Show.
-Stations are staffed from 9 a.m. to 7 p.m. daily.
+Discover all this and more when you become a Farm Show AgExplorer.

-- Explore the Farm Show Detectives learning stations.
+- Explore the Farm Show AgExplorer Learning Stations.

 Do you like scavenger hunts?
-Want to learn more about Pennsylvania's agricultural heritage?
-Visitors to the Farm Show can search for 24 replica historical markers throughout the complex thanks to the efforts of the Pennsylvania Historical and Museum Commission.
-To start your hunt and learn how Pennsylvania is the “Land of Penn and Plenty,” visit the PHMC booth in the Family Living section between 9 a.m. and 8 p.m or download a PDF version of the booklet (Historical Marker Booklet) to play at home or print prior to visiting the Farm Show!
+Want to learn more about Pennsylvania's agricultural and food production history?
+Visitors to the Farm Show can search for 24 replica historical markers – including 3 new markers for 2016 - throughout the complex thanks to the efforts of the Pennsylvania Historical and Museum Commission.
+To start your hunt, please visit the PHMC booth in the Main Hall to pick up a Scavenger Hunt booklet.
+For larger school groups who need multiple copies, teachers may contact Karen Galle of the PHMC Marker Program at (717) 705-4266 or firstname.lastname@example.org or download a PDF version of the Historical Marker Booklet.

 Find fun, engaging lesson plans to teach your students about Pennsylvania’s agricultural and rural heritage.
 With more than 100 lesson plans focused on Pennsylvania’s rich history, including seven specifically related to agriculture and rural history, the Pennsylvania Historical and Museum Commission’s website, www.explorepahistory.com, is a great resource to bring the farm to the classroom.